jcs-elpa/company-fuzzy/README.md

 Pure `elisp` fuzzy completion for `company-mode`.
 This plugin search through all the buffer local `company-backends` and fuzzy search all candidates.

+## Features

+* Work across all backends.
+* Only uses native `elisp` code.
+* Combined all backends to one backend, so all possible candidates will be shown in the completion menu.
+(Opposite to [company-try-hard](https://github.com/Wilfred/company-try-hard))

 ## Differences from other alternatives

 * [company-ycmd](https://github.com/abingham/emacs-ycmd)